-Lebanon County couple charged after prolonged assault, abuse of five adopted children
+'A house of torture': Lebanon County couple charged after prolonged assault, abuse of five adopted children

 Investigators say that the victims described a caste system within the family, with the Duncan's inflicted the most abuse upon the hospitalized victim.
 After that, the next targets were typically the two other oldest victims, who are among the only three victims that were forced to sleep in the basement.

-The victims told investigators that each of the youngest children have received the least amount of abuse, but each had been physically struck by their adoptive parents.
+The victims told investigators that each of the youngest children have received the least amount of abuse, but each of the children had been physically struck by their adoptive parents.

 According to the criminal complaint, each child provided statements during their interviews that depicted graphic punishments, including watching the Duncan's physically attack one of the siblings in front of another.